Sandro Luporini: Biography

 His pictorial activity continues: Luporini exposes paintings in the most important national shows, obtaining awards and prizes.
 In 2005 the City of Pisa, in collaboration with Adac di Modena, presided over by Adriano Primo Baldi, dedicates a personal exhibition to the Teatro Verdi.
 On this occasion is published in addition to the catalog of the paintings "Sandro Luporini - Metaphysics of the newspaper" with texts by Giuseppe Cordoni, Marilena Pasquali, Eugenio Riccomini, also the volume "Images, words and notes in the work of Sandro Luporini", a collection Of materials and texts on the theater of Giorgio Gaber and Sandro Luporini, curated by Micaela Bonavia.
-Sandro Luporini, together with Giuseppe Bartolini, Giuseppe Biagi, Gianfranco Ferroni, Bernardino Luino, Lino MannocciAnd Giorgio Tonelli belongs to the artistic movement of the Metacosa.
+Sandro Luporini, together with Giuseppe Bartolini, Giuseppe Biagi, Gianfranco Ferroni, Bernardino Luino, Lino MannocciAnd Giorgio Tonelli belongs to the artistic movement of the Metacosa Movement.
 The first exhibition was held in 1979 in Brescia, with the presentation of the critic Roberto Tassi.

 The meeting with Gaber

 So Luporini described the encounter with Gaber:

 "It was a very casual thing, in the sense that we lived near Milan.
 We were on the same bar.
 They presented me by saying that he was the singer, I was the painter.
 So I went to see his performances and he came to see my paintings.
 We became friends.
 I remember finding a kid who was nineteen, thin like a nail, and I went to listen to him.
 He played the rock in English, I did not understand anything, but I was bewildered by the energy he was wearing.
 We have become very friends, then we have often visited.
 At some point, attending our study (I had a studio with other painters friends), we spent the days talking.
-One day he said to me, "But why do not we try to write something together?"
-And so we started the first attempts that remained in the drawer, Because they were a bit extravagant and not so commercial.
+One day he said to me, "But why do not we try to write something together?".
+And so we started the first attempts that remained in the drawer, because they were a bit extravagant and not so commercial.
 He then still performed through normal channels, television to understand.
 So at the beginning it was just a game, just a game.
 This is the first impact.